Telerik Reporting comes in trial and developer (or commercial) licenses.

 - To download the trial version, refer to the Telerik Reporting Download page.

 - To download a developer build with a trial license, log into your Telerik account.

 Developer licenses come with modified DLLs, which work without displaying copyright messages.
 If you have a Developer license for one or more Telerik components, you need to ensure that you are using the developer build when downloading the controls.
 These builds have the

 Dev abbreviation in their file names.

 If your application is displaying a copyright message intermittently, this means that you are using a trial version of the product.
-Log in to your Telerik account and download the developer build through the Products & Subscriptions menu and its Purchased Products section.
+Log in to your Telerik account and download the developer build by choosing the product from the available Licenses.

 For more information on the commercial terms, refer to the pricing list of the available developer licenses which include Telerik Reporting.

 To upgrade the trial version of your license to a developer license: